BanditTech/WingmanReloaded/README.md

   - If you will be using the inventory features
     - Go to Inventory Tab and either diable unwanted categories or assign stash tabs
     - Click assign Ignored Slots and choose which slots will not get touched
+  - Configure your globe sample positions, and make sure they are in the correct location
+    - use the Adjust Globes button to change the Area, color or variance to match your screen
   - All the basic stuff is set up, make sure your on your character then Save Configuration
+    - If you are using globe scan, resampling colors is no longer needed when saving
-    - This will resample your Health, ES, and Mana for comparing against while the script runs
+      - Otherwise it will resample your Health, ES, and Mana for comparing against while the script runs
-    - If the script instantly triggers when you exit town or hideout, you need to resample
+    - If the script instantly triggers when you exit town or hideout, you need to resample or adjust globe settings